grolston/aws-cloudtrail-logging/README.md

 # aws-cloudtrail-logging

-CloudTrail creation and logging for AWS Security
+CloudTrail creation and logging for AWS Security conformance.